Sarah-Bue/knit-space/README.md

 - A feedback message is provided to indicate a post has been saved successfully.

 As a **registered user**, I can **rearrange my saved posts** so that **arrange my content board according to my preferences**.
+- Saved posts are presented as a list.
+- Using AJAX drag and drop, each item can be moved to a different position.
+- The new positions remain after changing between pages and logging out of the account.

 As a **registered user**, I can **delete saved blog posts from my dashboard** so that **I can manage my content board**.
 - A *Delete* button is displayed with each saved blog post preview.